-Civitas operates wells across the Denver-Julesburg (DJ) Basin of Colorado.
+Civitas operates wells across the Denver-Julesburg (DJ) and Permian basins.

-We maintain and develop the highest operating standards in the industry, and our commitment to producing energy responsibly minimizes our environmental footprint and benefits all Coloradans.
+We maintain and develop the highest operating standards in the industry, and our commitment to producing energy responsibly minimizes our environmental footprint and benefits the communities in which we operate.

 OperationsA Proven Resource

-Civitas operations are focused along the Denver-Julesburg (DJ) Basin, a long-lived abundant energy source in Colorado first discovered in 1970.
+Civitas operations are focused along the Denver-Julesburg (DJ), Delaware and Midland Basins, three of the highest producing, lowest breakeven basins in the United States.
 Through advancing technology, every new well we develop is drilled horizontally, which continues to increase the efficiency of our operations while decreasing impact to the environment.

 OperationsOur Field Locations

-Civitas development facilities are located in counties across the Front Range of northern and central Colorado.
-We have deep experience and operational expertise across the basin.
+Civitas development facilities are located in counties across the Front Range of northern and central Colorado, as well as Southeastern New Mexico and West Texas.
+We have deep experience and operational expertise across the DJ and Permian basins.

 The safety of our communities and our employees is our highest priority.
 Nothing is more important than our commitment to the health and safety of those around us.